influxdata/telegraf/plugins/inputs/logparser/README.md

 #### Timestamp Examples

-This example input and config parses a file using a custom timestamp convertion:
+This example input and config parses a file using a custom timestamp conversion:

 ```
 2017-02-21 13:10:34 value=42